actris-cloudnet/cloudnetpy/docs/source/quickstart.rst

    cat.generate_categorize(input_files, output_file)

-Note that the code base is rapidly developing and the PyPI package does not contain all the latest features.
+Note that the code base is rapidly developing and the PyPI package does not contain all the latest features and modifications.
 To get an up-to-date version of CloudnetPy, download it directly from `GitHub
 <https://github.com/tukiains/cloudnetpy>`_:

 .. code-block:: console